-Today I’m sharing with you 7 Bible verses about trusting in the Lord, including an awesome new free printable, but before I do I want to tell you why these verses mean so much to me today.
+Today I’m sharing with you 7 Bible Verses about Trusting God, including an awesome new free printable, but before I do I want to tell you why these verses mean so much to me today.

 When our son was a toddler, we got familiar with hospital visits.

 When Zack was close to a year old, he was diagnosed with a rare, serious genetic metabolic condition called Glutaric Acidemia Type 1 (GA1).
 This is a life-changing, devastating diagnosis.

 You can read more about GA1 here, but the gist is that he’s at high risk of a metabolic crisis (similar to a stroke) when he gets sick, and especially was during the first years of his life.
 Even a mild bug would put him in the hospital.

 Every parent knows that toddlers get sick, no matter how much you try to prevent it.
 This is just part of the deal as they develop their immune system.

 We also realized that a diagnosis like this one means learning to live with a new baseline of fear.

 I’ve been through all kinds of things in my life, but living with this all-the-time-ache-in-your-stomach-worry was new to me.

 Parents of kids with special needs, chronic illness, or medically fragile complications handle this in different ways.
 Or we don’t handle it – as much as people sometimes want to put us on a pedestal, sometimes we just have very bad days.